 CSI: Collegetown Service Initiative set for February 26.
 Students from Spartanburgs colleges to provide assistance to local service organizations

 Hundreds of students at Spartanburg's six colleges and universities again will come together to make Spartanburg a better place on Saturday, Feb.
 26, as they participate in "CSI: Collegetown Service Initiative," providing services to more than a dozen service agencies around the community.
+In order to be able to present your ideas and offer help, you should have a certain level of training, professional letter writing services will represent you, as well as provide quality consulting so that you can fully participate in the project.

 CSI is a project of the College Town consortium, a collaboration of the institutions of higher education in Spartanburg County - Converse College, Sherman College, Spartanburg Methodist College, Spartanburg Community College, the University of South Carolina Upstate and Wofford College.
 It is the second service initiative undertaken by students through College Town; the first in 2004 involved cleaning up Lawson's Fork Creek.